Organizational Accounts Frequently Asked Questions

 No. Each Company Group is separate.
 Someone in Company Group “A” will not be able to see what happens in Company Group “B,” even if those 2 Company Groups represent the same company with the same EIN.

 There is nothing preventing you from inviting a beneficiary to join a Company Group.
 However, there is currently no Beneficiary role in the Company Group.
 Additionally, companies should keep in mind that anyone in the Company Group can see and edit all H-1B registrations and Form I-129 petitions.
-Organizations may wish to avoid the inappropriate sharing of personal information with unauthorized individuals and reserve inclusion and collaboration in the Company Group for company employees.
+Organizations may wish to avoid the inappropriate sharing of personal information with unauthorized individuals and reserve inclusion in the Company Group for company employees.

 The steps are easy and intuitive.
 If your organization designates you to be an Administrator and wants you to set up a Company Group, you will sign into your existing H-1B registrant account at my.uscis.gov.
 You will see a new company onboarding page after you log in.
-You should choose the first box, Create a Company Group.
+You should choose the third box, Create a Company Group.

 Follow the prompts to enter information about your company and yourself.
 You will need to enter an Employer Identification Number (EIN), Social Security number (SSN), or Individual Taxpayer Identification Number (ITIN) to create a Company Group.
-After three screens, you will see a welcome banner indicating you have created a Company Group.
+After 3 screens, you will see a welcome banner indicating you have created a Company Group.
 These steps take about 3 minutes.
 At this point you will be on the enhanced platform with the role of Administrator.
 Once you have completed these steps, the Company Group cannot be deleted or undone.

 Because you are an Administrator, you can invite coworkers to join your group as either Administrators or Members.
-You can also invite one or more Legal Representatives to collaborate.
+You can also invite one or more legal representatives to collaborate.

 If you are an Administrator and you created a Company Group, you can invite other people to your group.
 You can build the group to meet your needs.
 There are a few things to consider:

-When you invite someone to your group, you need to assign them a role.
+- When you invite someone to your group, you need to assign them a role.
 The 2 roles are Administrator or Member.
 (NOTE: These roles are separate from the Legal Representative role explained below.)
 Please see the Organizational Account Roles and Permissions infographic in the beginning of these FAQs for a description of what each role can do.

-You can have as few or as many Administrators and Members as you want, but each person can only be in one Company Group at a time.
+- You can have as few or as many Administrators and Members as you want, but each person can only be in one Company Group at a time.

-Each person is invited using the unique email address associated with their online account.
+- Each person is invited using the unique email address associated with their online account.
 Individuals cannot have more than one online account using the same email address.

-If the person you invite has an existing H-1B registrant account, they will click on the link in your invitation and follow the prompts.
-When they come to the company onboarding page (shown below), they need to choose the second box, “Review your pending invitations.”
+- If the person you invite has an existing H-1B registrant account, they will click on the link in your invitation and follow the prompts.
+When they come to the company onboarding page (shown below), they need to choose the first box, “Review your pending invitations.”
 When they are done, they will have the role you assigned them.

-If the person you invite does not have an existing H-1B registrant account, they will click on the link in your invitation, create a new account, and choose the Organizational Account type.
+- If the person you invite does not have an existing H-1B registrant account, they will click on the link in your invitation, create a new account, and choose the Organizational Account type.
 When they come to the company onboarding page, they also will need to choose the second box, “Review your pending invitations.”
 When they are done, they will have the role you assigned them.

-If the person you invite is already part of a Company Group, and you invite them using the email address associated with their online account, you will receive an error message.
+- If the person you invite is already part of a Company Group, and you invite them using the email address associated with their online account, you will receive an error message.
 The person you invited should coordinate offline with their Administrator to be removed from that Company Group so you can invite them to yours.

-We encourage having at least 2 Administrators in every Company Group.
+- We encourage having at least 2 Administrators in every Company Group.
 This way you have a backup who can perform Administrator functions.

 To add people to your Company Group: